Go Back

 • 9 grams kosher or fine sea salt

-• Butter or olive oil for coating the pan
+• Butter for coating the pan

 Instructions

-• Once you’re ready to bake, butter a loaf pan.
-Using a floured hand or dough scraper, pull the dough out onto a lightly floured surface, taking care not to completely deflate it.
-Again, the dough will be sticky with lots of bubbly fermentation activity.
-It will stick to your hands and to the sides of the bowl until you turn it out onto a floured surface and start shaping it.
-That’s good!
-Flour your hands and/or dough scraper again and shape the dough into a loaf.
-Next, take one end and lift and fold 1/3 of the dough into the center as if you were folding a letter.
+• Flour your hands and/or dough scraper again and shape the dough into a loaf.
+Next, take one end and lift and fold 1/3 of the dough into the centre as if you were folding a letter.
 Repeat with the other end, then turn and place the loaf seam side down in the buttered loaf pan.
 If needed, lift each end from the middle and gently stretch it into the corners so the dough fills the pan.
-Set aside, uncovered, to let rise for 1 to 2 hours or until the dough has risen ½ an inch or more above the edges of the loaf pan.
+Drizzle with 1 teaspoon olive oil and rub to coat.
+Set aside, uncovered, to let rise for 1 hour or until the dough has risen ½ inch above the rim of the loaf pan.

 Notes